Let’s say your infrastructure is defined across multiple OpenTofu/Terraform modules:

 on a config that has dependency

-blocks, Terragrunt will not attempt to deploy the config until all the modules referenced in dependency
+blocks, Terragrunt will not attempt to deploy the config until all the units referenced in dependency

 blocks have been applied.
 So for the above example, the order for the run-all apply